The surroundings

 Haven of peace, just a stone's throw away

 Nature reigns supreme in the Cévennes.
 Between deep valleys, clear rivers, dense forests, and hilltop villages, you'll find numerous hiking trails.
-Find a route that suits you and immerse yourself in the invigorating and memorable landscapes of this wild and secret region.
+Find a route that suits you and immerse yourself in the rejuvenating and memorable landscapes of this wild and secret region.

-Getaway to Grau du Roi
+Getaways at Grau du Roi

 Stroll and relax at the Pont du Gard